-It's thus in that holy whore exaltation that Ziemba does his alchemical magic of reclaiming the wastelands of 1980s junk Anti-Art and the more matter-of-fact but just as insane Budnik indicates what you should actually bother to see rather than just read about and isn't afraid to tangent off on the step-by-step process of falling back in love with the final girl in HE KNOWS YOUR ALONE.
+More matter-of-fact but just as insane, Skull's co-creator Dan Budnik focuses what you should actually bother to see rather than just read about.
+Budnik isn't afraid to tangent off on the step-by-step process of falling back in love with the final girl in HE KNOWS YOUR ALONE.
 Budnik is the Jon Stewart to Ziemba's Stephen Colbert, the Paul to his John, the Wyatt Earp to his Doc Holliday.

 I didn't even go into their flawless choices in screenshots, and the dryly hilarious captions...
 Hell, y'all need to just go there with me now, to the source of some random quotes, first from Ziemba :